-So how can we harness the power of small wins in the workplace, such as it is?
-Or, put another way, how can we mindfully celebrate each other’s incremental acts of progress when we’re all stuck at home, staring down a formidable to-do list?
-Our research shows that team goal-setting and achievement-celebrating can have a huge impact on team morale, even when we’re not dealing with a global crisis.
+So how can we harness the power of small wins in the workplace as it exists now?
+Or, put another way, how can we mindfully celebrate each other’s incremental acts of progress when so many of us are physically apart, and may be for good?
+Our research shows that team goal-setting and achievement-celebrating can have a huge impact on team morale, even when we’re not recovering from a global crisis.
 Even a “great job!” callout at a team meeting or a passing high-five in the hallway can go a long way to help individuals feel appreciated and teams feel connected.
-But as we all know, meetings are now virtual and high-fives are definitely not a thing; so maintaining that accomplishment-oriented team togetherness when there are so many competing priorities can easily fall by the wayside.
-Luckily, it’s probably easier than you think.
+And even if your team is scattered across the globe, it’s probably easier than you think.

 Get stories like this in your inbox

 According to Gallup, the most meaningful recognition comes from managers (and managers’ managers, and their managers, all the way up to the executive suite), but the happiest teams are forged in a “recognition-rich” environment, where acknowledgment and appreciation flow freely up, down, and across hierarchies.
 This certainly includes public declarations of pride for individual and team-level accomplishments, but positive feedback between individuals gets the job done too – literally.